Kyabaggu of Buganda

 Kyabaggu Kabinuli was Kabaka of the Kingdom of Buganda from 1750 until 1780.
 He was the twenty-fifth (25th) Kabaka of Buganda.

 Claim to the throne

 He was the third son of Prince Musanje Golooba.
 His mother was Nabulya Naluggwa of the Ndiga (Sheep) clan, the second (2nd) of his father's three (3) wives.
-He ascended to the throne upon the abdication of his elder brother Kabaka Namuggala Kagali in 1750.
+He ascended to the throne upon the abdication of his elder brother Kabaka Namuggala in 1750.
 He established his capital at Lubya Hill.

 Married life

 He is recorded to have married twenty (20) wives: